WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                                                                                 </div>

                                                                                                 <p>
-                                                                                                  In various discussions I&#8217;ve read about the drawbacks of Group Policy Preferences but is it really that bad? &nbsp; &#8230;Or is it how you are using it? &nbsp; There are two methods of applying registry keys/values with Group Policy. Â The Group Policy Registry Extension is the &#8220;traditional&#8221; form of applying policies. Â Also known as ADM [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                                                                  In various discussions I've read about the drawbacks of Group Policy Preferences but is it really that bad? &nbsp; ...Or is it how you are using it? &nbsp; There are two methods of applying registry keys/values with Group Policy. Â The Group Policy Registry Extension is the "traditional" form of applying policies. Â Also known as ADM [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                                                                   <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->